 We were organized as a limited liability company in Delaware and began operations in 2010.
-Additionally, our business has operated as part of the larger NantWorks group of affiliated companies.
+In June 2016, we converted to a Delaware corporation.
+Additionally, our business has operated as part of the larger NantWorks LLC, or NantWorks group of affiliated companies.
 Our limited independent operating history, particularly in light of the increasingly complex and rapidly evolving healthcare and technology markets in which we operate, may make it difficult to evaluate our current business and predict our future performance.
-In addition, we have acquired numerous companies or businesses over the past two years, including certain assets of HCS and NaviNet.
+In addition, we have acquired numerous companies or businesses over the past two years, including certain assets of Harris Corporation and NaviNet.
 We have had limited experience operating these businesses as a whole and as such, it may be difficult to evaluate our current business and predict our future operating performance.
 In light of the foregoing, any assessment of our profitability or prediction about our future success or viability is subject to significant uncertainty.
 We have encountered and will continue to encounter risks and difficulties frequently experienced by early, commercial-stage companies in rapidly evolving industries.
 If we do not address these challenges successfully, our business results will suffer.